 Multiplier Reel Ratio

 Multiplier reels have a braking system which reduces the speed of the spinning spool during a cast to make the reel more manageable and providing additional control for the angler during a cast.
 In some reels this takes the form of a centrifugal system where the reel features brake blocks located on pins in the side plate of a reel.
 Some reels have two brake blocks on two pins, whereas modern reels may feature as many as six.
 As the spool rotates during a cast the brake blocks fly outwards and hit the outside edge of the reel and slow it down.
-On a reel with two pins using small brake blocks with speed the reel up, whereas using larger brake blocks will cause the reel to run slower.
-On a six pin system using all six brake blocks will cause the reel to run slowly, whereas removing them will progressively speed the reel up.
+Using small brake blocks with speed the reel up, whereas using larger brake blocks will cause the reel to run slower.
+Similarly, removing brake blocks will also make a reel run faster.